torandi/garmin-wrapped/README.md

 After this, start the garmin-wrapped.html page, to view your year summary.
 Click a page to view the next one.

+If you have issues with the garmin wrapped page not loading, it's probably due to CORS (cross origin policy) blocking the loading of the local javascript file.
+You can temporarily turn it off, in firefox this is security.fileuri.strict_origin_policy in about:config

 # Bugs
 This is currently only tested with my data for 2023, so there are sure to be bugs with other peoples data.